jackcox15/Kairos/README.md

 # Credits
 Kairos is built on the incredible work of:
-Mark Qvist (@markqvist) - Creator of Reticulum, RNode, Nomadnet, and LXMF.
+- Mark Qvist (@markqvist) - Creator of Reticulum, RNode, Nomadnet, and LXMF.
 This project would not exist without the foundational work Mark has done on the protocol and ecosystem.
-Liam Cottle (@liamcottle) - Creator of MeshChat web interface, providing an accessible UI for Reticulum messaging.
+- Liam Cottle (@liamcottle) - Creator of MeshChat web interface, providing an accessible UI for Reticulum messaging.
-Kairos is integration and deployment work.
-Taking these excellent open source tools and making them accessible to non-technical users who need resilient communications.
+**Kairos is integration and deployment work.
+Taking these excellent open source tools and making them accessible to non-technical users who need resilient communications.**

-Note on OpSec: While code is open source, operational details (node locations, user identities, deployment strategies) remain confidential.
+#### Note on OPSEC: While code is open source, operational details (node locations, user identities, deployment strategies) remain confidential.
 Please respect the security needs of communities using this infrastructure.

 ## Contact
-For Technical Questions About Reticulum:
+#### For Technical Questions About Reticulum:
-See the Reticulum community forums
+- See the Reticulum community forums
-For KAIROS Deployment:
+#### For KAIROS Deployment:
-This project operates through trusted networks.
+- This project operates through trusted networks.
 If you're involved with mutual aid or community organizing and share our values, reach out through existing community channels, or on Github.

 "The best time to build resilient infrastructure was yesterday.
 The second best time is today."